|Healthy Diet Plans >> Health Food >> Chervil Health Benefits|

 The herb chervil is from the Parsley family of herbs and is used in food regularly.
 This plant or herb is widely used in French cuisine along with other herbs like thyme, rosemary and basil.
 Chervil is used as a garnish and carries a taste of licorice or aniseed.
 Chervil is also known as cicily, sweet cicily or gourmet’s parsley.
 Though the herb originated in Eastern Europe and Western Asia, it gained popularity through the French.

 In 100 grams of dried chervil, there are about 230 calories, of which 6 per cent is total fat, dietary fiber is 11.3 grams, protein is 23.2 grams, and of course, it has no cholesterol.
-It is a great herb to include in your everyday meals.

 Health Benefits of Chervil

 The herb has strong anti inflammatory properties that make it a favorite in home remedies.
 Chervil has many health and medicinal benefits.

 Chervil also has a good amount of fiber, so eating large quantities of chervil is good for digestion.
 Chervil alleviates stomach pain and other digestive problems, including internal and external allergy inflammations.